dwp/dataworks-aws-ingest-consumers/README.md

 With one container we would see "0, 1, 2, 3, 4, 5".
 With three, "0, 1" and "2, 3" and "4, 5", and so on.

-Seeing more than the Max ASG Size in any time period, i.e. an hour, implies a consumer group re-balance occurred, as `count_distinct(partitions)` will see all the combinations that exist.
+Seeing more than the desired Max Size in any time period, i.e. an hour, implies a consumer group re-balance occurred, as `count_distinct(partitions)` will see all the combinations that exist.

 Seeing less (i.e. 1) means there is a problem as it the UC broker does not have the 10 expected any more.

    ```
    # k2hb number of partitions seen in time period
-   # ...for a stable system, sould always be the ESC main cluser's desired_tasks
    fields @timestamp, message, partitions
    | filter message = "Partitions read from for topic"
    | stats count_distinct(partitions) as number_partitions by bin (1h) as time_slice